 The Office of Postdoctoral Affairs sets the funding levels for all appointments that fall under the authority of their office.
 Please refer to their list of compensation by appointment title.

-- J-1 Scholars and Student Interns - The requested start date must be at least 60 days (or more than 60 days in some cases) from the date all documentation is submitted to OISS (except for Canadians who do not need to apply for visas)
+- J-1 Scholars and Student Interns - The requested start date must be at least 90 days (or may be more in some cases) from the date ALL documentation and data elements are submitted to OISS (except for Canadians who do not need to apply for visas).
+OISS will issue the required DS-2019, needed for visa application, within 10 business days upon receiving a fully complete OISS Connect record.

 - H-1B - The requested start date must be at least 4 months from the date all documentation is submitted to OISS